 Suppose you wish to permission two users: a user 'operator' must be able to perform all Management operations, and a user 'readonly' must be enable to perform only read-only functions.
-Neither 'operator' nor 'readonly' should be allow to connect for messaging.
+Neither 'operator' nor 'readonly' should be allowed to connect clients for messaging.

 '''

+Deny (loggged) operator/readonly permission to connect messaging clients.

+ACL DENY-LOG operator ACCESS VIRTUALHOST

+ACL DENY-LOG readonly ACCESS VIRTUALHOST

-Give operator permission to execute all JMX Methods
+Give operator permission to perfom all other actions

-ACL ALLOW operator ALL METHOD
+ACL ALLOW operator ALL ALL

-Give operator permission to execute only read-only JMX Methods
+Give readonly permission to execute only read-only actions

-ACL ALLOW readonly ACCESS METHOD
+ACL ALLOW readonly ACCESS ALL

-Deny operator/readonly permission to perform messaging.

-ACL DENY operator ACCESS VIRTUALHOST

-ACL DENY readonly ACCESS VIRTUALHOST

-ACL DENY readonly ACCESS VIRTUALHOST

 ...

 ... rules for other users

 ...

 Explicitly deny all (log) to eveyone

 ACL DENY-LOG ALL ALL

 '''